davidpots/playsongnotes/_lessons/93 [Bonnie Tyler] Total Eclipse of the Heart.md

 ## Capo 1st fret

-If you want to play along with Bonnie Tyler's recorded version of the song, you'll need to put a capo on the 1st fret and use all chords and tabs below.
-You could also not use a capo and use the chords - but note you'll be in a different key than the album version of this song (which may not be a big deal unless you're trying to play along with it).
+If you want to play along with Bonnie Tyler's recorded version of the song, you'll need to put a capo on the 1st fret and use all chords and tabs I show in my video lesson (or printable song sheet).
+You could also not use a capo and use the chords - but note you'll be in a different key than the album version of this song — which may not be a big deal unless you're trying to play along with it.

 ## Chords needed: